 Feeling A Sense Of Belonging Again

 David joined The Band Of Brothers – a charity that works with injured servicemen and women with mental health problems.
 Meeting others suffering from post-conflict PTSD was a huge boost – he wasn’t alone.
 The charity also helped him travel to Colorado to compete in the Warrior Games – a major US army competition for wounded, injured and ill service personnel and veterans.

 Competing for his country against veterans from Canada, Australia and the US reignited his former pride – he felt like he belonged again.
 Life was worthwhile.

 Reason To Hope

 Living with PTSD is not easy.
 David knows that good times will be followed by bad.
-He still gets low, still needs to retreat.
-But he also knows that the bad times will pass – and that being active, taking to the gym, heading out with his beloved Herbie are powerful allies.
+He still gets low, and still needs to retreat.
+But he also knows that the bad times will pass – and that being active, going to the gym, and heading out with his beloved Herbie are powerful allies.
 All he can do is take one day at a time.
 He has reason to hope.